Updated June 7, 2023

 We cannot see the sheet tab color exactly now, so select the next sheet to view the tab color correctly.

 We can also change the default sheet count of getting 3 worksheets from 3 to any other number.
 Follow the below steps to change settings.

 Step 1: Click on the “FILE” tab in the ribbon.

 Step 3: Go to “General” and find “When Creating New Workbooks”.

-In this, we can actually change the default font name, size, view and number sheets to be included.
-The minimum count should be 1, so you can enter any other numbers.
+In this, we can change the default font name, size, view, and number sheets to be included.
+The minimum count should be 1, so you can enter other numbers.
 Click on “Ok” to close the above settings window, and whenever you open a new worksheet, it will give those many numbers of worksheets as we have provided in the settings.